gaoj26/Jing-GAO.github.io/_publications/2020-11-13-EJTIR-MobilTUM2019.md

 ---
-title: "A structural equations approach for modeling the endogeneity of lane-mean speeds considering the downstream speeds"
+title: "Lu, Q. L. (2020).
+A structural equations approach for modeling the endogeneity of lane-mean speeds considering the downstream speeds.
+European Journal of Transport and Infrastructure Research, 20(4), 252-265."
 collection: publications
 date: 2020-11-13
 excerpt: 'Like other transportation data, lane-mean speeds are also best modeled by a system of structural equations.
 Several studies omit...'